 Need a cute new activity?
 Kids of all ages will have a great time (and maybe even learn something) with this fun sensory friendly DIY fossil dig kit!

-Summer break is thisclose to being here, and while the kids can’t wait to be out of school, I am busy trying to prepare for three months worth of empty time to fill.
-I am all too familiar with the cries of “Mooom!
-I’m boooooored!” once there is no school to fill their days, but this year I am prepared for it.
-This year, I have a stockpile of boredom busting activities that I can pull out any time I need to fill an afternoon.
-I will be posting some of my favorites here over the next few weeks, but let’s start with this adorable DIY dino dig kit.
+Summer break is in full swing, and we have had a ton of empty time to fill!
+Last summer I wasn’t fully prepared for just how much time we would have on our hands, but this year I have gathered a stockpile of boredom busting activities that I can pull out any time they are needed, like this absolutely adorable DIY dino dig kit.
 It is perfect for kids of all ages, takes minutes to put together, and is something they can do over and over again in fun new ways!

 My kids absolutely love activities that they can make themselves, and this is such a unique experience that they want to do it over and over again!
 If your littles aren’t into dinosaurs, there are tons of other things you can use – fake treasure, jewels, figurines, “bones”, and even Shopkins (which is Kaia’s personal favorite).